Founder & Lead Editor

 Real Customer Experiences

-The buzz around this shoe is palpable, and for good reason.
-When you dig into the feedback, a few clear patterns emerge:
+The hype around this shoe is real, and the feedback tends to fall into a few clear buckets:

-• Cushioning is King: Almost everyone raves about the "plush comfort" and "ultra-soft feel" of the ZoomX foam, noting it saves their legs during long efforts.
+- Cushioning is King: Almost everyone raves about the "plush comfort" and "ultra-soft feel" of the ZoomX foam, saying it saves their legs during long efforts.

 Here is what runners are saying: